magicjellybeanfpga/MiniStar/projects/Tutorials/Keys Input Demo/keyin_run/readme.md

 In the Figure 2, one end of the KEY is connected to the power supply via the current-limiting resistor, and the other end is connected to the pins in Figure 3 (low level when the key pressed; high level when the key released).
 Use DuPont wire to connect KEY1~KEY4 signals to FPGA pins such as 20~26 in Figure 4 (pins 1/2/8/9/47/48 have special purpose and are not recommended).
 The connection of KEY and FPGA is shown in Figure 5.

-Pins Used for the video demo:
+Pins used for the video demo:

 LED1 = pin35